 “Mitochondria have specific light absorbance characteristics influencing their performance: longer wavelengths spanning 650 to 1000nm are absorbed and improve mitochondrial performance to increase energy production,” said Professor Jeffery.

-The retina’s photoreceptor population is formed of cones, which mediate color vision and rods, which provide peripheral vision and adapt vision in low/dim light.
+The retina’s photoreceptor population is formed of cones, which mediate color vision, and rods, which provide peripheral vision and adapt vision in low/dim light.

 For the study, 24 people (12 male, 12 female), aged between 28 and 72, who had no ocular disease, were recruited.
 All participants’ eyes were tested for the sensitivity of their rods and cones at the start of the study.
-Rod sensitivity was measured in dark adapted eyes (with pupils dilated) by asking participants to detect dim light signals in the dark, and cone function was tested by subjects identifying colored letters that had very low contrast and appeared increasingly blurred, a process called colour contrast.
+Rod sensitivity was measured in dark-adapted eyes (with pupils dilated) by asking participants to detect dim light signals in the dark, and cone function was tested by subjects identifying colored letters that had very low contrast and appeared increasingly blurred, a process called color contrast.